downingbots/ALSET/README.md

   - Simulations don't match reality at all!
 Spent a ton of time trying to get Gazebo physics engine to realistically model a light, top-heavy robot with low-end servos (e.g., dynamixel MX-64).
   - Problems encountered include incompatible upgrades of components
   - Difficulty tuning of weights, inertia, friction, pids, transmissions
-  - Physics of rotational friction was way off in all versions of gazebo
+  - Physics of torsional friction in gazebo is missing or unrealistic (depending on physics engine release)
   - Top-heavy robot might flip 10 feet into the air!
   - Lots of papers on needing different lighting, coloring, etc.
   - Might as well use no physics engine and assume perfect performance.